 Those who have been transformed by Doug's stories - and those who have never heard Doug tell a tale - can listen to Doug's stories and songs on ten solo audiotapes.

 If you would like to learn how to be a storytelling coach, or you would like to know what supportive coaching is all about, Doug has produced an instructional video entitled Coaching Storytellers.
 This video is a must for anyone in the field of oral communication whether your work is in sales, the clergy, law, acting, or teaching.

 Doug's books present a wealth of information.
 We All Go Together and Storytelling Games present everything he has learned about working creatively with children as a professional storyteller, musician, pre-school teacher, and music teacher.
+Improving Your Storytelling is perhaps the only book that details intermediate and advanced storytelling.
 The Storytelling Coach is the most extensive and comprehensive guide to supportive coaching currently available.

 Doug Lipman has been working with children since 1969.

 He was a pre-school teacher for 5 years.
 He became a certified Kodaly music teacher in the late 1970's, and taught music for several years in pre-school as well as after-school settings.